Two becomes a trio as the man, James, joins the search for Hotel Ipek.

 No further information of the meeting is allowed,

-other than James has never been to Istanbul either.
+other than he has never been to Istanbul either.

 Noted for the enormous dome, Hagia Sophia was the largest cathedral for one thousand years.